Control

 Here is a full session, beginning to end.

-1. On the Dashboard or top navigation, open the Control page for the room you are running.
+1. On the Dashboard, press Control on the card for the room you are running.

-2. In Session Details, set the Group Size and decide whether to Include in analytics.
+2. In Session Details, set the staff member and Players, and decide whether to Include in analytics.

 3. When the team is ready, press Start.
 If an introduction plays, press Skip Intro once you want the clock to begin.